DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

 ```
 show configuration
 ```
-Make the backup selection with the mouse all the settings and coping it.<br>
+Select with the mouse all the settings and copy them. <br>
-Paste and save it into a Notepad file.
+Paste and save them into a Notepad file.

 Leave the configuration:
 ```